Breast Cancer and Age Groups: Clinical characteristics of breast cancers by age group

 I just want to let you know that this page, and the table below are still great for research material, and I would still use it.
 However, it is now a little old, so I have decided to create a newer version of this page with more up-to-date information on Clinical Characteristics of Breast Cancer.

 Table of Statistics for Breast Cancer and Age

 |numbers of cancer||invasive||222||68.1||1,037||77.9||1,131||83||797||83.4||3,187||80.2|

 |Positive nodes (invasive only)||0||150||75||704||78||762||78.6||520||84.4||2,136||79.5|

 The number of women diagnosed with stage III and IV continues to be rather high, in spite of widespread screening programs.
-It is speculated that a certain subgroup of the general population does not make use of early detection screening programs, for a variety of mostly socio-economic reasons.
+Possibly this is because a certain subgroup of the general population do not make use of early detection screening programs, for a variety of mostly socio-economic reasons.